 The Master Plan III was made for the Expo 98 and itʼs a part of Architect Vassalo Rosaʼs general master plan.
-Itʼs about 30 hectares out of the 300 of all area where Expo 98 was built in, currently Parque das Nações.
+It constitutes approximately 30 hectares out of the 300 total area where Expo 98 was built in, currently known as Parque das Nações.

-The master plan was made from different tendencies of Cultural Modern Movement: new ways of living the city, the human socialrights and respect for the environment.
+The master plan was made following different tendencies of the Cultural Modern Movement: new ways of living in the city, human social rights and respect for the environment.

-On the other hand, the symbolic culture with classical references of Mediterraneantraditional that remember the Latin cities in the edge of the Mediterranean.
+On the other hand, we can find a symbolic culture with classical references to the Mediterranean tradition that recalls the Latin cities on the edge of the Mediterranean.

 Parque das Nações, Lisboa

 Troufa Real Direção: Nuno Ladeiro